nikarichardson/CSCI393/dungeon/README.md

 > Dead state now makes it impossible for user to purchase stats, equip armor, move around the room, etc. You get the point: if you are dead, you are dead.
 Game over.
 There was a bug with the addition of the comprehensive dead state involving doLook(), which is now fixed.

+Build Erebor with the code `python3 erebor.py | python3 Dungeon.py`.
+Then run `python3 Dungeon.py` to play inside the dungeon.

 --------

 Here is an example session: